ACCOUNTING ASSISTANT II

 Equivalent combinations of education and experience may be considered.

-- Oral communication skills to clearly convey information.
+- Verbal communication skills to clearly convey technical information to various audiences.

 - Written communication skills to create business correspondence and reports.

-- Ability to work well independently and function as part of a team when necessary.
+- Ability to work both independently and to function as part of a team.

-- Ability to work cooperatively and effectively with employees, agencies, management, ERS actuaries and other support personnel whose backgrounds may differ from one’s own.
+- Ability to work in a collaborative environment with people whose backgrounds may differ from one’s own.

-The current starting salary (Pay Range 6HN) for City of Milwaukee residents is $37,830 annually, and the non-resident starting salary is $36,902.
+The current starting salary (salary range 6HN) is $38,587 and the resident incentive salary range for City of Milwaukee residents is $39,744.

 The City of Milwaukee provides a comprehensive benefit program that includes the following: